StefanRadu-ITSERVER/website/docs/csharp/strings/reversing.md

 Console.WriteLine(textReversedAsArray);
 ```

-You can transform the array to a string:
+Finally, we can transform the array to a string:

 ``` csharp
 var textReversed = new string(textReversedAsArray);
 Console.WriteLine(textReversed);
 ```

-### Built-in way
+## Built-in way
 By using the `Reverse` and `ToArray` methods:

 ``` csharp